 Stuart Ellman, GENERAL Partner

 Stuart looks across a number of segments for strong management teams in large markets at RRE, which he founded with Jim Robinson in 1994.
-Stuart is currently a director of Bark & Co., Clearpath Robotics, Groups, Ladder, One Drop, and Payfone, and is involved with Betaworks, Bread, DriverUp, Giphy, and The Square Foot.
+Stuart is currently a director of Bark & Co., Clearpath Robotics, Fi, Groups, Ladder, One Drop, and Payfone, and is involved with Betaworks, Bread, Camp, Giphy, and The Square Foot.

-Previous investments include Business Insider (Axel Springer), Netcentives (NCNT), Proofpoint (PFPT), WatchGuard (WGRD), LoudEye (LOUD), Clarity Money (Goldman Sachs), Drop.io (Facebook), Extricity Software (Peregrine Systems), Floored (CBRE), Kroll Bond Ratings (Wharf Street), MessageOne (Dell), Venmo (Braintree), Dodo (Group Nine Media), Rave Mobile Safety (K1), Scout Analytics (ServiceSource), Ember Corporation (Silicon Labs), SideTour (Groupon), Family Wonder (Sega.com), Invention Machine (HIS), Sekani (Corbis), Shake (LegalShield), and Stockback (Vesida).
+Previous investments include Business Insider (Axel Springer), Netcentives (NCNT), Proofpoint (PFPT), WatchGuard (WGRD), LoudEye (LOUD), Clarity Money (Goldman Sachs), Drop.io (Facebook), Extricity Software (Peregrine Systems), Floored (CBRE), Kroll Bond Ratings (Wharf Street), MessageOne (Dell), Venmo (Braintree), Dodo (Group Nine Media), Rave Mobile Safety (K1), Scout Analytics (ServiceSource), Ember Corporation (Silicon Labs), SideTour (Groupon), Family Wonder (Sega.com), Invention Machine (HIS), Sekani (Corbis), Shake (LegalShield), Stockback (Vesida), and Chain (Stellar)

 From 2003-2018, Stuart taught a popular Venture Capital Seminar to MBA candidates at Columbia Business School.
 He is a member of the investment board of Columbia’s Tamer Fund for Social Ventures, the New York City Investment Fund’s Innovation Council, the VC Advisory Group of the New York City Economic Development Corporation, the Economic Club of New York, and the NYC 2020 CEO Roundtable.
 Stuart also serves on the President’s Council for Wesleyan University and on the Board of The Browning School.